Weekly till June 2023: free Starship Somatics sessions as part of Movement Research, Tuesdays 11am ET (virtual)

 April 19-21, Brown University Eco Soma Visit (in person)

-April 13: Society of Fellows talk, University of Michigan (in person)
+April 13: Society of Fellows Eco Soma talk, University of Michigan (in person)

-March 8-12: AWP Seattle.
-Writing the Body as Landscape: How We See and Imagine Ourselves as Wilderness, with Allen Gee, CMarie Fuhrman, Renata Golden, Petra Kuppers, Sean Hill (in person)
+March 9: Writing the Body as Landscape: How We See and Imagine Ourselves as Wilderness, 12.10-1.25pm, Rooms 335-336, Summit Building, Seattle Convention Center, Level 3, with Allen Gee, CMarie Fuhrman, Renata Golden, Petra Kuppers, and Sean Hill.

 February 10-12: Orlando, Florida: with Stephanie Heit: Open Attention: An Interdisciplinary Weekend of Sensory Play (in person)